Primula vialii

 Primula vialii, Vial's primrose, is a species of flowering plant in the family Primulaceae, originating from wet meadows, or near water in high valleys of SW Sichuan and northern Yunnan in southern China.

+Description

 Growing to 40 cm, it is a herbaceous perennial with erect stalks of flowers growing from basal rosettes of leaves.
-The flowers initially appear as narrow green spikes turning red, then opening pink from the base upwards, thus giving a striking bicoloured appearance.
+The flowers initially appear as narrow green spikes turning red and opening pink or violet blossoms from the base upwards, thus giving a striking bicoloured appearance.

+Etymology

 The Latin specific epithet vialii honours Paul Vial (1855-1917).

+Horticulture

-This plant is cultivated as a garden ornamental, and has gained the Royal Horticultural Society’s Award of Garden Merit.
+This plant is cultivated as a garden ornamental, and has gained the Royal Horticultural Society's Award of Garden Merit.

-There is a white flowered cultivar ‘Alison Holland’, which was discovered by 85-year old amateur gardener John Holland in his wild upland garden in northern England.
+There is a white flowered cultivar 'Alison Holland', which was discovered by 85-year old amateur gardener John Holland in his wild upland garden in northern England.